 Many Personal injuries are to the legs and feet, which account for 30% of the injuries.
 The second most common injury is to the head and neck, this accounted for 22% of the injuries.
 Many accidents result in severe injuries, listed below are the most common injuries sustained in motorcycle accidents:

 - Traumatic brain injuries: A traumatic brain injury is a disruption in the normal function of the brain, this can be caused by hitting your head hard or something penetrating your head.
 According to the NHTSA, 15 percent of riders that were helmeted and 21 percent of unhelmeted riders sustained traumatic brain injuries.

 - Leg and feet Injuries: Leg and feet injuries are by far the most common injury motorcyclists suffer from.
 Broken bones to the feet and legs are more common than soft tissue damage.

 Spinal cord injuries The impact from a collision can result in damage to the spine, this damage can be quite severe, usually resulting in paralysis.
 This injury usually causes permanent disability for the rider.

-- Fractures: Fracturing bones is common in motorcycle accidents, the rider has little to no protection while in a crash.
+- Fractures: Fracturing bones are common in motorcycle accidents, the rider has little to no protection while in a crash.
 If a car t-bones them they are getting the bumper of the car to their leg, or if they crash the bike could land on top of them.
 They could also fracture their wrists and hands while catching themselves to break their fall.